-In 2017, the median rent in the Roma Region SA2 has continued a downwards trend; however, they remain 12.5% higher than pre-CSG values.
-House prices have declined from the historic high in 2015/16, but are higher than any year preceding 2013/14.
+In 2018, the median rent in the Roma Region SA2 has stabilised.
+House prices have declined from the historic high in 2015/16, but are higher than any year preceding CSG construction.
 It should be noted that this regional data may not be fully representative of trends in Wallumbilla.
 Some local residents suggest that, although housing impacts were not as pronounced in Wallumbilla as in Roma, "property got hit worst by the bust".

-Housing data is based on Statistical Area Level 2 (SA2) boundaries.
+• Housing data is based on Statistical Area Level 2 (SA2) boundaries.
 Wallumbilla is captured in the Roma Region SA2, accounting for approximately 3% of the area's total population; this means housing data may not be fully representative of real trends in the township.